whoward/docs/markdown/reference/test-configuration.md

 "idle-timeout": 60
 ```

-## Sauce Specific
+## Sauce-specific settings

 ### Pre-run Executables

-Sauce allows users to provide a URL to an executable file, which we will download and run for them before tests start.
-If you want to pre-configure the VM before your test starts, you need to use the _prerun_ capability.
+Sauce allows users to provide a URL to an executable file, which we will download and run before tests start.
+For example, you can use pre-run executables to configure the VM before your test starts.

 This capability takes a JSON object with 3 main keys:

+Key: `prerun`

+Value type: JSON object, with 3 keys:

   * **executable**: The url to the executable that you want to be run before your browser session starts
   * **args**: A list of the command line parameters that you want the executable to receive
   * **background**: A boolean that defines whether Sauce should wait for this executable to finish before your browser session starts.
 If background isn't set or is set to _false_, Sauce will wait for up to 90 seconds for the executable to finish.
-Just then your browser will start and your test will proceed.
+At that point, the browser will start and your test will proceed.

-`Key:`
-prerun

-`Value Type:`
-object

 Example: